Frustrated. Tired. Hopeless. Worried.

 Often, the missing piece is a low-carb nutrition strategy – officially known as Therapeutic Carbohydrate Reduction – alongside an insulin dosing plan.
 It’s a way of eating that relies on real, nutrient-dense foods that help to keep blood glucose as close to normal as possible – all while providing the nutrition your child needs to grow into a strong, healthy, happy adult.

-Now, as a Certified Nutrition Specialist and a Licensed Nutritionist, I use nutrition therapy to support people with type 1 diabetes, type 2 diabetes, cancer, and general metabolic health.
+Now, as a Certified Nutrition Specialist® professional and a Licensed Dietitian-Nutritionist, I use nutrition therapy to support people with type 1 diabetes, type 2 diabetes, cancer, and general metabolic health.

-I also created a comprehensive program, The Nutrition Effect: A Parent’s Guide to Food and Normal Blood Glucose for Children with Type 1 Diabetes, that includes everything we wish we would have known when our son was first diagnosed – from a parenting perspective and from a clinical professional’s perspective.
+It's what we wish we would have known when our son was first diagnosed, from a parenting perspective and from a clinical professional’s perspective.

-Together, Matt and I are here to share what we’ve learned so that families like yours can have access to the knowledge and support they need to feel more confident in their caregiving, make T1D easier to manage, and help their children grasp the happier, healthier futures that await.
+We want people like you and families like yours to have access to the knowledge and support you need to feel more confident, make T1D easier to manage, and help you (or your child) have a happier, healthier future.

 ----- ↓ -----